 Part 2 of the Lifetime Support Scheme Rules defines what injuries may be considered "catastrophic" and include spinal cord injuries, traumatic brain injuries, amputations, severe burns and permanent blindness.

 Compulsory third party (personal injury) insurance covers drivers of your vehicle from claims for compensation for injuries or deaths arising out of the use of the motor vehicle.
 It is paid each time you register your vehicle [Motor Vehicles Act 1959 (SA)].

 The aim of the insurance scheme set up by the Motor Vehicles Act 1959 (SA) is to ensure that every vehicle being used on the road is insured.
 The Compulsory Third Party (CTP) insurance in South Australia is provided by one of four insurance companies [Allianz, AAMI, QBE or SGIC] as of 1 July 2016.
-All registered motor vehicles in South Australia are automatically allocated a CTP insurer.
+Previously all registered motor vehicles in South Australia were automatically allocated a CTP insurer.
+For registration periods from 1 July 2019, vehicle owners will be provided with each insurers premium price and rating, and then be able to select which insurer they will use.
+The insurer of a vehicle can be identified through a vehicle registration details check using EzyReg online.
 If assistance is required in identifying the CTP insurer for a vehicle contact the Compulsory Third Party regulator on 1300 303 558.
 A vehicle registered in another state, while not covered under this Act, is covered by a similar Act in the owner’s home state while being used for a visit to South Australia.

 Lifetime Support Scheme